 The combination of 94% Nylon and 6% Lycra Spandex in a unique mesh weave lets air flow through even when damp.
 These materials also help them dry out very quickly if you’re traveling and don’t have access to a dryer or laundromat.

-In addition to its breathable properties, the fabric used in these underwear is moisture wicking.
+In addition to its breathable properties, the fabric used in this underwear is moisture-wicking.
 The weave and materials pull moisture away from the skin keeping you cool and comfortable.

 They are also treated with an antimicrobial treatment that helps keep odor down, making them perfect for multi-day travel.
 The waistband of these briefs is made of a durable and comfortable fabric that resists stretching in order to keep its shape over the life of the product.